 Mauritius: Country and Foreign Investment

-An Automated Trading System (SEMATS) was launched on 29th June 2001.
-SEMATS put an end to traditional trading patterns which had typified the Stock Exchange of Mauritius since its inception.
-Trading in securities is conducted through dedicated trading workstations located at stockbroking firms and linked by communication lines to the SEM trading engine.
+The automated trading system, SEMATS, launched in 2001, lead to a shake-up of the trading system on the stock exchange.
+Trading in securities is conducted through dedicated trading workstations at stockbroking firms and linked by communication lines to the SEM trading engine.

 It is meant for companies seeking an organised and regulated market to raise capital to fund their future growth, improve liquidity in their shares, obtain an objective market valuation of their shares and enhance their overall corporate image.
-The rules governing the DEM are less stringent than those of the Official Market, and the market is open to foreign investors.
+The rules governing the DEM are less stringent than those of the official market, and the market is open to foreign investors.

 In early 2010, the SEM brought some major changes to its Listing Rules to align them with the Collective Investment Schemes Regulations 2008 with a view to positioning the SEM as an attractive venue for the Listing of Global and Specialised Funds.
 The recent changes to the Listing Rules were designed to attract the listing of Global and Specialised Funds on the Exchange.
 The Exchange made its Listing Rules more flexible to reflect the specific attributes and characteristics of the Specialised Funds it would like to list on the SEM.
-The SEM joined the World Federation of Exchanges (WFE) in November, 2005.
+The SEM joined the World Federation of Exchanges (WFE) in November 2005.